zer0cache/matic-docs/docs/validate/mainnet/validator-knowledge-base/known-errors.md

 **Solution:**
 The recommended Go version is 1.15.x and above

-## *Issue: Sentry Bor is still struggling with 'Looking for peers' and Peers are not succeeding*
+## **9. Issue: Sentry Bor is still struggling with 'Looking for peers' and Peers are not succeeding**

 **Description:**
 This could happen when Bor has lost connectivity with other peers.